renovatebot/renovate/lib/modules/manager/git-submodules/readme.md

   branch = v0.0.1
 ```

-Notice: Using this will break the native git submodule update experience using `git submodule update --remote` with an error like `fatal: Unable to find refs/remotes/origin/v0.0.01 revision in submodule path...` as git can only update when tracking a branch.
+**Note:** Using this approach will disrupt the native git submodule update experience when using `git submodule update --remote`.
+You may encounter an error like `fatal: Unable to find refs/remotes/origin/v0.0.1 revision in submodule path...` because Git can only update submodules when tracking a branch.
-To manually update the submodule, go into the submodule and run `git fetch && git checkout <new tag>` in there.
+To manually update the submodule, navigate to the submodule directory and run the following commands: `git fetch && git checkout <new tag>`.

 ### Private Modules Authentication